Unlock Your Full Potential: Embrace a Growth Mindset for Success

 Neuroplasticity is what actually happens in your brain when you make conscious changes that literally rewire the neural pathways in your brain.

-Scientists used to think that our brains were fixed after childhood, but research has now shown we can alter the pathways in our brain when we learn to consciously direct our attention in the direction of the intentions we set for ourselvesbrain is a muscle
+Scientists used to think that our brains were fixed after childhood, but research has now shown we can alter the pathways in our brain when we learn to consciously direct our attention in the direction of the intentions we set for ourselves

 Research shows that the brain is like a muscle.
 It changes and gets stronger when we use it.
 The more challenges, the more brain cells grow.
 Then, the things that once were incredibly hard become easier.
 That leads to confidence and increased self-efficacy.
 That confidence leads to exploration of where, when and how of something difficult rather than exclaiming: “I’m just not good at this, what’s the point of trying further”.